HETDEX/hetdex_api/notebooks/README.md

 You don't need to install vdrp unless you plan to use the reduction scripts located within it.

+Note: do not worry about pip version warnings.
+I have had issues after upgrading pip so I recommend you remain with version 9.0.3 for now.
+If you do upgrade and have issues, email Erin (erin@astro) and she can help you revert back.

 6. Copy over the notebooks to a working directory on /work.
 These create some example output files so you probably want these somewhere you can delete and don't make your git clone too messy.

 ```